Children’s National Research Institute | Academic Annual Report 2017-2018

 Center Report: Academic Affairs

-Vision: The vision of Academic Affairs is to ensure that Children’s National Health System is a leader in pediatric academic medicine.
+Vision: The vision of Academic Affairs is to ensure that Children’s National Hospital is a leader in pediatric academic medicine.

 To promote academic success, Academic Affairs 1) fosters career development through education, training, and mentorship programs; 2) enhances the presence of women and minorities in leadership positions; and 3) encourages faculty engagement in discipline-specific organizations leading to national and international leadership positions and recognition.